007 MAGAZINE - The World's Foremost James Bond Resource!

 Actors and models used by PAN Books as photo/reference and stand-ins

-ABOVE: (1) Model Dick Orme who was the face of James Bond on three of Sam Peffer's PAN paperback covers photographed in 1967.
+ABOVE: (1) Fashion model Richard Orme [photographed in 1958] who was the face of James Bond on three of Sam Peffer's PAN paperback covers.
 (2) Photo reference used for the DR. NO paperback with Sam Peffer himself as the stand-in for James Bond.
 (3) Former ballet dancer turned actor and model David Davenport (1921-1995) was also used as a photo stand-in for PAN paperback covers and later appeared (uncredited) as the Captain of HMS Tenby who oversees James Bond's funeral at sea at the start of You Only Live Twice (1967).
 (4) Stuntman Jack Cooper (1923-2010) as he appeared in The Spy Who Loved Me (1977).
 Cooper was the brother of Sam Peffer's wife Kitty and as a stuntman doubled for Robert Shaw in the train fight in From Russia With Love (1963), and was also used by Sam Peffer and other artists as a stand-in and photo reference on other non-Bond paperback covers.

 The Original Face of James Bond CONTINUED